 Whether in the operating room, procedure room, or intensive care unit, physician anesthesiologists are committed to delivering the safest medical care that every patient deserves before, during, and after surgery.

 AHA’s staff of anesthesiologists are highly specialized physicians who are board certified or board eligible by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology.

-Our CRNA’s are all certified through the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
+Our CRNAs are certified through the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).